Extract Document Information with a Document Understanding Action

 Prerequisites

-See Prerequisites for information on the prerequisites you must satisfy in the Oracle Cloud Infrastructure Console.
+See Prerequisites for information about the prerequisites you must satisfy in the Oracle Cloud Infrastructure Console.

 Invoke Oracle Cloud Infrastructure Document Understanding from an Integration